FIWARE/catalogue/README.md

 -   The [STH Comet](https://github.com/ging/fiware-sth-comet/) Generic Enabler
     brings the means for storing a short-term history of context data (typically months) on MongoDB
--   The [Cygnus](https://github.com/ging/fiware-cygnus/) Generic Enabler brings
+-   The [Cygnus](https://github.com/ging/fiware-cygnus/) Generic Enabler enables
-    the means for managing the history of context that is created as a stream of data which can be injected into multiple data sinks, including some popular databases like PostgreSQL, MySQL, MongoDB or AWS DynamoDB as well as BigData platforms like Hadoop, Storm, Spark or Flink.
+    a means of managing the history of context which is created as a stream of data and can be injected into multiple data sinks, including many popular databases such as PostgreSQL, MySQL, MongoDB or AWS DynamoDB or as Big Data platforms such as Hadoop, Storm or Spark.
+The component is based on Apache Flink

 The following is a list of Generic Enablers under incubation within this
 chapter: